cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ViewApi.md

 Get Shares.

-If no parameters are specified, all shares on the Cohesity Cluster are returned.
+**Privileges:** ```STORAGE_VIEW``` <br><br>If no parameters are specified, all shares on the Cohesity Cluster are returned.
 Specifying share name/prefix filters the results that are returned.
 NOTE: If maxCount is set and the number of Shares returned exceeds the maxCount, there are more Share to return.
 To get the next set of Views, send another request and specify the pagination cookie from the previous response.
 If maxCount is not specified, the first 2000 Shares.

 ### Example

 * Api Key Authentication (APIKeyHeader):
+* Api Key Authentication (Bearer):
+* Api Key Authentication (SessionIdHeader):
 ```python
 from cohesity_sdk.cluster.cluster_client import ClusterClient
 from cohesity_sdk.cluster.model.error import Error